LEAD with EMPATHY (LwE): globally interconnected, refugee-led leadership development program

 How has the idea evolved or responded to your user research during the Beneficiary Feedback Phase and any further insights provided if you participated in the Expert Feedback Phase?
 (1000 characters)

 The target population has evolved based on discussions with partners and beneficiaries.
-Participants in Chad and Cameroon will be male and female refugees from Sudan and CAR who are employed for Refugees United Soccer Academy and Little Ripples.
+Participants in Chad will be male and female refugees from Sudan employed by iACT Refugees United Soccer Academy.
+Participants in Cameroon will be women preschool teachers and trained by iACT.
 In partnership with Refugee Trauma Initiative (RTI), LwE will be completed by formerly unaccompanied youth who have turned 18 and aged out of services provided by Greece.
-RTI is housing 12 of these young adults and seeks to provide leadership and skill development programs that help prepare them for employment and leadership positions.
-In southern California, we learned that incentives for the participants to complete the curriculum as well as support services for the family are essential.
-There will be five groups of women working together (with 5-12 in each group) living across Southern CA cities. iACT will work with ACCESS to develop a support system to provide whole-child, trauma-informed childcare for the participants’ children.
+RTI is housing these young adults and seeks to provide leadership and skill development programs that prepare them for employment and leadership positions.
+In southern California, we learned that incentives for the participants to complete the curriculum and child care are essential.
+There will be two groups of women working together (10-18 in each group) living in the same apartment complex in two cities who will meet in the morning while their children are in school.

 What are the key steps for implementation in the next 1-3 years?
 (You can attach a timeline or GANTT chart in place of a written plan, if desired.)
 (1000 characters)